Skip to Content

 No trip to Vancouver is complete without checking out Granville Island.
 For those who don’t know, Granville Island is a small island accessed by either boat or car right in the downtown area.
 On Granville Island, there are a few different things to do and explore, my personal favorite though is the markets.

-The ferry runs continually throughout the day and will pick you up from a couple of different stops in the city and take you right to Granville Island.
-The ferry costs around $5 CAD and only accepts cash.
+You can get to Granville Island by taxi, bus, or tour, but the most popular (and most fun) way to get to Granville is riding the Aqua Bus Ferry from the city center.
+The ferry runs throughout the day and picks up from a couple of different stops in the city to take you right to Granville Island.
+The ferry costs around $5 CAD.
 Not only is it a method of public transport – it’s a fun thing to do on its own!

-A more expensive alternative for getting to Granville Island is to pick one of the many exciting tour options leaving from Vancouver City.
+Another alternative for getting to Granville Island is to pick one of the many exciting tour options leaving from Vancouver City.
 They’re a good option if it’s your first time in Vancouver because they include several different stops and you’ll often learn some history from your assigned guide.

 The tour I recommend the most is this sightseeing tour where we got to explore both Granville Island and Stanley Park, along with the cool neighborhoods of Chinatown and Gastown.
+Hotel pick-up is included along with seeing the city’s top sights.
+The 3.5-hour tour also includes a friendly local guide who will tell you about the historical and cultural significance of each place you visit.

 6. Chase waterfalls